How CHCs can build a sustainable path in the wake of H.R.1 in 2026

 Demonstrating the value that health centers can provide may help increase that funding, and it’s an area to watch with the new law.
 “We certainly want to work with partners like you all and the health centers to really guide that discussion and the conversation,” he says.

-With funding set to expire on September 30th, 2025, what concrete advocacy steps should health centers be prioritizing now to ensure sustainability beyond that point?
+What concrete advocacy steps should health centers be prioritizing now to ensure sustainability?

 Pushing for increased, longer-term funding is essential, and it’s something health centers will need to continue to advocate for.
 Dunn recommends making sure you’re signed up as an advocate through NACHC’s Washington Update newsletter.
 Any time there’s an action alert, you’ll get an email along with an easy way to contact your representatives.